geriess/blog/content/about.md

 ## Some background

 I'm an Electrical Engineering graduate of Texas A&M University.
-I started my career at Dell as a Hardware Engineer and then slowly transitioned into software.
+I started my career at Dell as a hardware engineer and then slowly transitioned into software.
 I was born in Honduras and moved to the U.S. many years ago.
 I'm a husband and a father.
+Spanish is my native language.

 ## What I'm working on